January 27th 2022

 However, below a certain point the human eye will not be able to tell the difference between a perfectly white D color stone and a less perfect version like a G color, unless they are sitting side by side in front of you.
 That differentiating line seems to be drawn around the K level, so we typically advise this as the lowest color grade you consider when shopping for a diamond.
 Here’s the color scale as it appears on GIA.edu.

 Below we have a comparison of 1 carat diamonds in every color grade from D - K. All of these diamonds are VS1 clarity, GIA Excellent cut/symmetry/polish, and none fluorescence.
-We also opted for diamonds with high cut scores (our internal metric for light performance).
+We also opted for diamonds with high diamond cut scores (our internal metric for light performance).
 You can filter by cut score for round diamonds in StoneAlgo's Diamond Search Engine

 Click on an image to see more details.